Information Security Policy

 It specifically excludes data managed by the Customer in non-Sensei systems or components.

 It applies to the handling of customer data by direct Sensei employees, specifically excluding all Customers, Partners and Microsoft Employees.

 Need to know.
 Users will be granted minimum access to systems that are necessary to fulfil their roles and responsibilities.

 Least privilege.
 Users will be provided with the minimum privileges necessary to fulfil their roles and responsibilities.

 Management of access to cloud infrastructure critical to the operation of Sensei services is the responsibility of the Product Development team, with individual team members granted access to management or configuration controls only as required.

 Role-based access controls are utilised for Azure resources, particularly where access must be shared across teams for shared management responsibilities.

 Access to information shall be restricted to authorised users who have an actual business need to access and process the information.
 This needs to a justified need as per their role and authorised by the customer if customer related.

-Requests for additional access privileges to Customer Data originating from within Sensei must be formally documented via a Customer Care ticket and appropriately approved by Customer Care Admin before granting access.
+Requests for additional access privileges to customer data originating from within Sensei must be formally documented via a Customer Care ticket and appropriately approved by a Customer Care Admin before granting access.

-Where possible, technical mechanisms will be put in place to enable the automatic expiry of Customer Data access at a pre-set date.
-More specifically.
+Where possible, technical mechanisms will be put in place to enable the automatic expiry of customer data access at a pre-set date.